Strategic National Stockpile (SNS)Helping State and Ocean County Prepare for a National Emergency:

 This is available to county agencies, private-sector businesses, school districts and all health care professionals, and other first responders.
 The system provides accurate public health information from the New Jersey Department of Health, Centers for Disease Control and Prevention, Local Health Departments, and other reliable sources that support state and local public health emergency preparedness and response efforts.

 Please send completed form to Mike Prifold at MPrifold@ochd.org

 Medical Reserve Corps (MRC) ProgramWhat is the MRC?
 The Ocean County Health Department’s Medical Reserve Corps (MRC) is a component of the New Jersey Citizen Corps.
 The program is designed to identify and register volunteers who are willing to serve during a public health emergency.

 Our program consists of both healthcare professionals (physicians, nurses, EMTs) and community volunteers with a focus on assisting at a distribution site (medicines) or medical needs shelter.
 Online/in-person trainings, seminars and exercises are offered/occur throughout the year.

 Interested in Joining the MRC?
-Log on to www.njmrc.nj.gov and complete the online application for Ocean County as either a community volunteer or health care professional.
-If you do not have access to a computer, or would like to speak to someone regarding the MRC program, please contact Brian Albers via e-mail at BrianAlbers@ochd.org.
+Log on to https://njlmn.njlincs.net/ and follow the instructions to register for our MRC program.
+If you would like to speak to someone regarding the MRC program, please contact Michael Prifold via e-mail at MPrifold@ochd.org.